 - More ideal systems for retrofitting systems

 These innovative solutions will be greener in the future and produce smaller carbon footprints.
 Efficiency standards are approaching 100% in almost all brands of HVACR systems.
-Replacing an old system that is at least 10 years old will save a lot of electric and gas expense.
+Replacing an old system that is at least 10 years old will save a lot of electric and gas expenses.
 You may not need a 98%-99% system but install or replace one with the highest rating you can afford.

 New Instruments and Controls Are Convenient and Save Money

-Convenience and saving money is the name of the game for most of us these days.
+Convenience and saving money are the name of the game for most of us these days.
 Improved instrumentation and related controls are at the top of the list of requested innovations.
 They can provide the following benefits and functions for homes and businesses: